Phantas0s/gocket/README.md

 ## Usage

+If you choose to use the TUI, you can select a page and open it with your favorite browser using the `ENTER` key.

 | Description                                                         | Command                              |
 | ----                                                                | ----                                 |
 | Output every page's URLs                                            | `gocket list`                        |